The Cheapest Cars to Insure in 2025

 Which vehicles are cheapest to insure?

-The Honda CR-V, Mazda CX-5, Jeep Wrangler and Subaru Outback are the cheapest cars to insure.
-All three have full coverage rates under $250 per month, on average.
+The Ford Escape, Chevy Trax, Toyota Tacoma and Kia Sportage are the cheapest cars to insure.
+All three have full coverage rates under $300 per month, on average.

 What SUV is the cheapest to insure?

-The Honda CR-V is the cheapest crossover SUV to insure, at $238 per month for a full coverage policy, on average.
-The Ford Explorer has the most affordable insurance for full-size SUVs, at $263 per month.
+The Ford Escape is the cheapest small SUV to insure, at $283 per month for a full coverage policy, on average.
+The Jeep Wrangler has the most affordable insurance for full-size SUVs, at $342 per month.

-Is insurance cheaper on a car or SUV?
+Is insurance cheaper on a car or an SUV?

-Car insurance is typically cheaper for SUVs than cars.
-This could be because larger cars are generally safer, as you're less likely to be hurt in an accident.
+Car insurance is typically cheaper for small pickup trucks and small SUVs than for cars.
+This might be because these types of larger vehicles are generally safer, as you could be less likely to be hurt in an accident.

 Methodology: How we got our data